 Data can give you insight into the behaviour of your customers.
 Collecting data on customer behaviour via surveys, polls, social media platforms, and emails can help your e-commerce business create a better customer experience and generate more sales.

-Managing customer relationships is one of the most important elements an e-commerce business has to take seriously.
-Understanding the customer journey is one thing, but managing and updating your map regularly is another task entirely.
+Managing customer relationships is one of the most essential elements an e-commerce business has to take seriously.
+Understanding the customer journey is one thing, but managing and updating your map regularly is another task.

-Therefore, you must be consistent and make sure you provide an effective and uniform positive customer experience throughout every journey.
+Therefore, you must consistently provide a practical and uniform positive customer experience throughout every journey.

 Make sure your e-commerce store is accessible and helpful across various channels, platforms, and touchpoints where your customers interact with you.